 The sanctuary is located outside of Pretoria, one of South Africa’s 3 capital cities.
 The city is known by locals as “Jacaranda City” for its thousands of jacaranda trees lining the streets with beautiful purple blossom.
 The city is home to a number of universities and museums, galleries and botanical gardens making it a fantastic place to explore during your time off.

-The sanctuary is based in a rural area just outside of the city and is in a

-	perfect position to visit local game reserves, a water park, malls, a cultural

-	village and an elephant sanctuary.
-Longer trips can also be taken to visit

-	Kruger National Park.
-These activities are best booked locally once you are at
+The sanctuary is based in a rural area just outside of the city and is in a perfect position to visit local game reserves, a water park, malls, a cultural village and an elephant sanctuary.
+Longer trips can also be taken to visit Kruger National Park.
+These activities are best booked locally once you are at the project.

-	the project.

-	You will have two days off per week to explore the local area or travel further
+You will have two days off per week to explore the local area or travel further afield.

-	afield.
-There is a bar next door which volunteers often visit to use the pool

-	table, darts board, swimming pool and sun loungers during their time off.

-	The volunteer house is based within the centre so you are just a few steps away

-	from the monkeys.
-Your accommodation is a very basic shared dorm-style room with

-	bunk beds and shared bathrooms in the volunteer house.
-There are shared living

-	areas both inside and outside that volunteers use for socialising and relaxing

-	in their free time.
+The volunteer house is based within the centre so you are just a few steps away from the monkeys.
+Your accommodation is a very basic shared dorm-style room with bunk beds and shared bathrooms in the volunteer house.
+There are shared living areas both inside and outside that volunteers use for socialising and relaxing in their free time.
 There is good phone signal onsite, but no access to WIFI.

 “Everyone at the Monkey Rescue was incredibly welcoming and friendly from the first moment I met them!
 I loved every second I spent at the project, and although there was a fair amount of cleaning involved, you still have the opportunity to spend a lot of time with the monkeys.
 Every short termer gets monkey time, in which you get the opportunity to go in an enclosure with a select few of the monkeys.
 These times were always my favourite!!!